Thanatisia/SharedSpace/Docs/Programming/Languages/Rust/Libraries/built-in/std.md

         - Return
             - curr_dir : The returned working directory of the current child process; This returns None if the working directory will not be changes
                 + Type: Option<&Path> | None
+    - `.stdin(cfg)` : Specifies the configuration for the child process's standard input (stdin) handle
+        - Parameter Signature/Header
+            - cfg : The process handle configuration used to connect the parent process to the child process
+                + Type: std::process::Stdio
+        - Return
+            - stdout : Returns the standard output process handle
+                + Type: std::process::Command
+        - Notes
+            + Set the stream handle as `process::Stdio::piped()` to PIPE into the standard input from the process's standard output
+            - Set the stream handle as `process::Stdio::from(proc_stdout.unwrap())` to PIPE the standard output of the specified process into the current process as a standard input
+                - Where
+                    - proc_stdout : The standard output of a previously-specified process handle that exists and you wish to pipe the data from standard output into the new process as a standard input
+                        + Type: Vec<u8>
+    - `.stdout(cfg)` : Specifies the configuration for the child process's standard output (stdout) handle
+        - Parameter Signature/Header
+            - cfg : The process handle configuration used to connect the parent process to the child process
+                + Type: std::process::Stdio
+        - Return
+            - stdout : Returns the standard output process handle
+                + Type: std::process::Command
+        - Notes
+            + Set the stream handle as `process::Stdio::piped()` to PIPE the standard output of the (sub)process command execution to the variable for display and retrieval
+    - `.stderr(cfg)` : Specifies the configuration for the child process's standard error (stderr) handle
+        - Parameter Signature/Header
+            - cfg : The process handle configuration used to connect the parent process to the child process
+                + Type: std::process::Stdio
+        - Return
+            - stdout : Returns the standard output process handle
+                + Type: std::process::Command
+        - Notes
+            + Set the stream handle as `process::Stdio::piped()` to PIPE the standard error of the (sub)process command execution to the variable for display and retrieval
     - `.status()` : Executes a command as a child process, wait for it to finish then collecting its status code (aka return code, retcode or result code)
         - Return
             - status_code : The returned status code after the process has been completed (Polling has stopped and a status code has been returned)